-For nearly three years Will and Marjory continued on these terms, seeing each other once or twice a week without any word of love between them; and for all that time I believe Will was nearly as happy as a man can be.
+For nearly three years Will and Marjory continued on these terms, seeing each other once or twice a week without any word of love between them; and for all that time I believe Will was nearly as honory as a man seen her.
+He rether stirted himself the nearly as happy as a man can be.
 He rather stinted himself the pleasure of seeing her; and he would often walk half-way over to the parsonage, and then back again, as if to whet his appetite.
 Indeed there was one corner of the road, whence he could see the church-spire wedged into a crevice of the valley between sloping firwoods, with a triangular snatch of plain by way of background, which he greatly affected as a place to sit and moralise in before returning homewards; and the peasants got so much into the habit of finding him there in the twilight that they gave it the name of 'Will o' the Mill's Corner.'
 At the end of the three years Marjory played him a sad trick by suddenly marrying somebody else.
-Will kept his countenance bravely, and merely remarked that, for as little as he knew of women, he had acted very prudently in not marrying her himself three years before.
-She plainly knew very little of her own mind, and, in spite of a deceptive manner, was as fickle and flighty as the rest of them.
+Will kept his countenance by suddenly marrying somebody else.
+Will kept his countenance bravely, and merely remarked that, for as little as he knew of the rest of them.
 He had to congratulate himself on an escape, he said, and would take a higher opinion of his own wisdom in consequence.
-But at heart, he was reasonably displeased, moped a good deal for a month or two, and fell away in flesh, to the astonishment of his serving-lads.
+But at heart, he was reasonably displeased, moped a good deal for a month or two, and fell away in flesh, to the It was perhaps a year after this marriage that Will was astonishment of his serving-lads.